 We meet the second Tuesday of each month at 7:00 PM in the dining room at the Douglas Beals Senior/Community Center at 240 Stafford Ave, Bristol, Connecticut [see map].
 Our monthly meeting schedule is here.

 So join us!
-It is easy to sign up — just come to a meeting or simply download and print a Membership application form and send it in by snail mail (instructions on form.)
+It is easy to sign up — just come to a meeting or simply download and print a membership form and send it in by snail mail (instructions on form.)
 Your membership dues are tax-deductible.